Oliver Phelps (politician): Loses land holdings and home

 Later in 1789, the value of the Massachusetts scrip had risen to par value and substantially inflated the cost to purchase the remaining 1000000 acre which they had not yet obtained title to from the Indians.
 They gave up their contract for the land instead.
 Despite his remaining, vast land holdings, changing money values affected the mortgages held on the tracts of land and a depressed land market caused Phelps to get into financial difficulty.
 In August 1790, the reverses forced him to sell his Suffield home and his interest in the Hartford National Bank and Trust Co.

 He continued to invest in land and by 1796 had purchased roughly a million acres of land along the Mississippi River.
 He also helped organize the Connecticut Land Company which for $1,200,000 bought all but the extreme western portion of the Connecticut Western Reserve in the Northwest Territory from the state of Connecticut.
 Phelps borrowed heavily to finance the company.
 In 1796, his creditors demanded payment.
 Facing the possibility of debtors' prison, Phelps went into seclusion.
 In 1802 he moved to Canandaigua, New York, and he served in the U.S. House of Representatives from 1803 to 1805.

-Personal life
+Family

 He married Mary Seymour, daughter of Zachariah Seymour and Sarah (née Steele) Seymour.
 Together, they were the parents of a son and a daughter: